What to do When HR Says, “I Will Call You Soon”: 7 Scenarios with Solutions

 In conclusion,

-When an HR representative or hiring manager says they will call you after a job interview, it usually indicates that they are still considering you for the role.
+When an HR representative or hiring manager says they will call you after a job interview and says, “I will call you soon”, it usually indicates that they are still considering you for the role.
 However, it’s important to understand that the hiring process can take time and there may be delays along the way.
 In the meantime, it’s appropriate to wait for the call and to follow up if you haven’t heard back within a reasonable timeframe.